M Idioms

 make an impression (on someone)

-- produce a memorable effect on someone
+- to produce a strong or memorable effect on someone

-The elderly man made an impression on me and I was very sad when I heard that he had died.
+The elderly man made an impression on me and I was sad when I heard that he had died.

 make an issue of (something)

-- turn something into an important matter
+- to make something into an important matter

 make allowances for (someone or something)